XiaoouPan/ILAMM/README.md

 ## Notes

-Function `cvNcvxHuberReg` might be slow, because it carries out a two-dimensional grid search to choose lambda and tau using cross-validation.
+Function `cvNcvxHuberReg` is slower than the others because it carries out a two-dimensional grid search to choose both %lambda; and %tau; via cross-validation.

 ## License